If you use material from Utrecht University Library, you agree to the applicable regulations.

 - For the replacement of lost books or in the case of irreparable damage of materials borrowed by you, you must pay the replacement costs.
 In the case of repairable materials, you must pay the costs of repair.

-- If you are convinced that you have not checked out materials or that you have returned them, whereas the materials are still registered on your library card, you can make use of the complaints regulations as stated in Article 8.
+- If you are convinced that you have not checked out materials or that you have returned them, whereas the materials are still registered on your library card, you can make use of the complaints regulations.

 - When you return borrowed material, you can choose between a printed receipt or a receipt by email.
 If the administration system of the library shows that you have not returned the materials, you have no proof of the opposite.
 As a consequence, the library will hold you liable for the possible loss of the material.